Share your insights

 Management

-• Immobilization (e.g., cervical collar, spine board)
+• Immobilisation (e.g., cervical collar, spine board).

-• High-dose corticosteroids may be used in some specific cases (e.g., methylprednisolone)
+• High-dose corticosteroids may be used in some specific cases (e.g., methylprednisolone).

-• Surgical intervention (e.g., decompression, stabilization)
+• Surgical intervention (e.g., decompression, stabilisation).

-• Rehabilitation and physiotherapy
+• Rehabilitation and physiotherapy.

-• Pain management
+• Pain management.

-• Bladder and bowel management
+• Bladder and bowel management.

-• Psychological support
+• Psychological support.

 Complications

-• Pressure sores
+• Pressure sores.

-• Respiratory complications (e.g., pneumonia)
+• Respiratory complications (e.g., pneumonia).

-• Urinary tract infections
+• Urinary tract infections.

-• Autonomic dysreflexia
+• Autonomic dysreflexia.

-• Deep vein thrombosis and pulmonary embolism
+• Deep vein thrombosis and pulmonary embolism.

-• Chronic pain
+• Chronic pain.

 Prognosis

-• Varies depending on the level and completeness of the injury
+• Varies depending on the level and completeness of the injury.

-• Early intervention improves outcomes
+• Early intervention improves outcomes.

-• Chronic SCI can lead to significant disability
+• Chronic SCI can lead to significant disability.

-• Multidisciplinary care is essential for long-term management
+• Multidisciplinary care is essential for long-term management.

-• Potential for partial recovery with rehabilitation
+• Potential for partial recovery with rehabilitation.

 Key Points

-• Early recognition and treatment are crucial
+• Early recognition and treatment are crucial.

-• Multidisciplinary approach improves outcomes
+• Multidisciplinary approach improves outcomes.

-• Regular monitoring and rehabilitation are essential
+• Regular monitoring and rehabilitation are essential.

 No comments yet πŸ˜‰